GabrieleEffgen/transformationlab/cases/03-enterprise-performance-management/README.md

 ## 4. Key Hypotheses

 1. A significant share of the performance gap is caused by management-system weaknesses rather than isolated technical issues.
+It is clear that the indicators have no conecction to frontline stakeholders challenges.
 2. The organization lacks one reliable view of priorities, performance, and ownership.
 3. Local improvements will not sustain without governance, capability building, and leadership routines.
 4. The transformation should be sequenced to stabilize, improve, and then scale.